Lakers Care and Share

 Student Food and Housing Insecurity Advisory Committee

-In 2016, Lakers Care and Share place was established to provide students information related to food and housing insecurity.
+In 2016, Lakers Care and Share place was established to provide students with information and resources related to food and housing insecurity.

 The U.S. Department of Agriculture defines food insecurity as a lack of consistent access to enough food for an active, healthy life.
 A national study conducted by the National Student Campaign Against Hunger and Homelessness indicates that almost half of college students report that they have experienced food insecurity.